-During this year’s Sugar Conference, I had the opportunity to network with a number of external Sugar customers and prospects, and also speak with some of our local customers.
+During this year’s CRM Conference, I had the opportunity to network with a number of external Sugar customers and prospects, and also speak with some of our local customers.
 User Adoption was a common theme in these conversations.

 What was even more interesting was that some organisations had been CRM users for some years, yet they still struggled with getting their salespeople and marketing teams to maintain quality information in the CRM.